Quickstart: Create a key vault using the Azure CLI

 • Resource group name: myResourceGroup.

 The output of this command shows properties of the newly created key vault.
-Take note of the two properties listed below:
+Take note of these two properties:

-• Vault Name: The name you provided to the --name parameter above.
+• Vault Name: The name you provided to the --name parameter.

 Clean up resources